p3t35/ps-cloudlabs/content/post/network-setup/index.md

 #featureImage: 'homelab-setup-sw.jpeg' # Top image on post.
 # featureImageAlt: 'Description of image' # Alternative text for featured image.
 # featureImageCap: 'This is the featured image.' # Caption (optional).
-thumbnail: 'homelab-setup-sw.jpeg' # Image in lists of posts.
+thumbnail: 'network-thumb.jpg' # Image in lists of posts.
-shareImage: 'homelab-setup-sw.jpeg' # For SEO and social media snippets.
+shareImage: 'network-thumb.jpg' # For SEO and social media snippets.

 tags:
   - homelab